Atari Program Recorder: Performance

 The basic signaling rate of the system was 600 bit/s, but there was some additional overhead due to the inter-record gaps and the packet structure.
 This reduced the effective rate somewhat, to perhaps 550 bit/s.
 This compares favorably to similar systems of the era, like the 300 bit/s Kansas City Standard or the formats used on the TI-99/4 or Commodore Datasette, which had similar signaling rates as Atari but wrote all data twice as an error correction mechanism and thus had effective rates closer to 300 bit/s.

 In those markets where the cassette was the only cost-effective storage medium, the performance of the system was a serious problem.
 This led to a wide variety of software and hardware upgrades to improve performance.

 Among the best known was the Turbo 2000 system from Czechoslovakia, which increased the basic data rate of an XC12 to 2270 bit/s, almost four times as fast as the original standard.

 In 1983, Carl Evans posted a short note on ways to improve the reliability of reading data from the decks.
 A fuller treatment appeared in Antic in February 1984.
-This involved replacing two resistors, one each in both the high and low-frequency filters.
-This reduces the width of their bell-curve-shaped frequency response and eliminates any overlap where a signal might produce output in both channels.
+This involved replacing two resistors, one each in both the high and low-frequency filters, by low-tolerance resistors of the same base value.
+This fixes the center frequencies of their bell-curve-shaped frequency response much more closely to the quartz-controlled and thus almost entirely constant frequencies used while recording, and eliminates any potential overlap where a signal might produce output in both channels if the difference between the two resistor values was too low.